 4. If you haven't received a high school diploma or a high school equivalency certificate, you will not be eligible for financial aid until you receive your high school equivalency certificate or high school diploma.
-Please see an SFCC admissions advisor or academic counselor for more details.
+Please see an SFCC admissions advisor or your Navigator for more details.

 5. Once your admission application is completed and you are admitted to SFCC, enroll in classes.

 - Note 1: No aid can be assigned to your student account until you are admitted to the school as a regular degree seeking student and have enrolled in classes.

 - Note 2: To receive federal financial aid, you must be a degree/certificate seeking student at SFCC and taking classes that apply toward that degree/certificate.

 6. You'll receive your Student Aid Report (SAR) about two weeks from the time you you submit the FAFSA on the web.
 If you have not received your SAR within this timeframe you may call the Federal Student Aid Center at 1-800-4FEDAID to check the status of your application or check the FAFSA web site.

 7. Please keep in mind SFCC has deadlines for each semester that a student must meet in order to use their possible financial aid to prepay tuition and fees and charge their books against their aid.
 Normally, this means your financial aid file must be completed approximately four weeks before the start of the semester.
 See the Financial Aid Office for exact dates.